Low Tree-Rank Bayesian Vector Autoregression Model: Introduction

 The remainder of the paper is organized as follows.
-In Section \ref{sec:model}, we introduce the tree-rank vector autoregression model and develop Gaussian scale mixture prior on the coefficient matrix.
-In Section \ref{sec:computation}, we introduces the posterior initialization and computation.
-In Section \ref{sec:stability}, we prove a mild stability condition for vector autoregression model.
-In Section \ref{sec:consistency}, we establish posterior consistency and model selection consistency.
-Section \ref{sec:simulation} and Section \ref{sec:application} illustrate the performance of tree-rank estimates on simulated data and resting-state functional magnetic resonance imaging data, respectively.
+In Section \ref{sec:model}, we introduce the tree-rank VAR model and develop a Gaussian scale mixture prior on the coefficient matrix.
+In Section \ref{sec:computation}, we introduce the posterior distribution initialization and computation.
+In Section \ref{sec:stability}, we establish a mild stability condition for the model, while in Section \ref{sec:consistency}, posterior consistency and model selection consistency.
+Sections \ref{sec:simulation} and \ref{sec:application} illustrate the performance of tree-rank estimates on synthetic and resting-state functional magnetic resonance imaging data.
 We conclude with a discussion in Section \ref{sec:discussion}.
+The software is available at \href{https://github.com/leoduan/Spanning-Tree-VAR}{https://github.com/leoduan/Spanning-Tree-VAR}.